PHARMACY ASSISTANT DIPLOMA

-Express Pharmacy Assistant diploma program students complete their education with 120 hours of practicum experience at a partner institution.
+Express Pharmacy Assistant diploma program students complete their education with 120 hours of practicum experience at a pharmacy in your hometown.
 To participate in the practicum, students must satisfy the following prerequisites.

 To successfully graduate from the Express Pharmacy Assistant diplomacy program, students must:

-In this course students will be provided with a framework of knowledge to recognize drug names, drug classes, and to understand drug actions and the rationale for treatment.
-Focus will also be on drug side effects, allergic reactions and various health issues relating to pharmacology and drugs.
+In this course, students will be provided with a framework of knowledge, enabling them to recognize drug names and drug classes.
+Students will also learn to understand drug actions and the rationale for treatment.
+Focus will also be given to drug side effects, allergic reactions and various health issues relating to pharmacology and drugs.

 This course will familiarize students with the Kroll pharmacy management software program.
 The course also covers the topics of prescription filling, drug interaction, third party medical plans and the Alberta Netcare system.

-Learning basic communication skills, especially relating to the medical field, will assist the student in dealing with all patients.
-Understanding cultural differences and encouraging diversity can add a new dimension to patient interaction and result in safer healthcare delivery in the medical office.
+The focus of this course is on developing basic communication skills, especially relating to the medical field.
+Effective communication assists pharmacy assistants in dealing with the patients they encounter as part of their career.
+Understanding cultural differences and encouraging diversity can add a new dimension to patient interaction and result in safer healthcare delivery in the pharmacy.

 This course will teach students the different groups of over-the-counter medications and medical supplies, and how they interact within the community pharmacy.

-Students are introduced to dispensing techniques and procedures with a great deal of emphasis on the role of the Pharmacy Assistant in relation to the role and responsibilities of the pharmacist in a retail pharmacy.
-Students become familiar with the fact that they must complete many of the technical duties so that the pharmacist is available primarily for patient care.
+In this course, students will be introduced to dispensing techniques and procedures.
+The emphasis is on the role of the Pharmacy Assistant in relation to the role and responsibilities of the pharmacist in a retail pharmacy.
+Students become familiar with the the technical duties of managing a pharmacy so their pharmacist is available primarily for patient care.

 Medical Terminology covers the broad base for medical terminology, abbreviations and the systems of the body.
-Students will learn to build medical words using the key components which also include the correct pronunciation and spelling of each term.
-Students also gain the understanding of proper utilization of terms to describe medical conditions and disease states.
+Students will learn to build medical words using the key components, which also include the correct pronunciation and spelling of each term.
+Students also gain an understanding of proper utilization of terms to describe medical conditions and disease states.

 This course reviews all aspects of compounding prescriptions.
 The student will prepare various mixtures, creams and ointments, solutions and suspensions.
-Emphasis is placed on accuracy and preparation of a pharmaceutically elegant product.
+An emphasis on accuracy and preparation of a pharmaceutically elegant product is included.

-Students will be provided with the pharmaceutical expressions of strengths and dosages calculations for dispensing.
-Both the apothecaries’ and metric systems of measurement will be reviewed.
+This course provides students with an understanding of the pharmaceutical expressions of strengths and dosages calculations for dispensing.
+Both the apothecaries’ and metric systems of measurement are reviewed as part of this training.

-This course focuses on effective resume, letter writing, interview skills and cold calling.
-In addition, students will be taught the skills for effective networking and marketing of their skills to potential employers.
-Students learn valuable interview skills and are given time to practice in role playing exercises.
-Upon completion of the program students will learn how to do cold calling, use the hidden job market, use professional social networking sites, create a cover letter, thank you letter and reference list, which they can then use in their career search.
+This course focuses on the effective writing of resumes and letter, interview skills and cold calling strategies.
+Additionally, students will be taught the skills for effective networking and marketing of their skills to potential employers.
+Students learn valuable interview skills through live role-playing exercises.
+Upon completion of the course, students will learn how to effectively cold call employers, use the hidden job market, use professional social networking sites, and create a cover letter, thank you letter and reference list, all of which they can then use as part of their career search.